 We also tried adding glitter as stars at one point, but we forgot about the glitter experiment we had done previously, and instead of bubbling throughout the mixture, the glitter was all pushed to the edges.
 To learn why this happened with glitter, visit our Magic Glitter Experiment.

-Which Milk Is Perfect for Magic Milk?
+Which Kinds of Milk are Perfect for Magic Milk?

 As we learned with our previous Magic Milk study, the answer to this question depends on the reaction you want to see.
 At first we tried this experiment with 2% milk, but the reaction was very rapid and didn’t last as long.
 So the second time we added a bit of cream.
 We didn’t want to only use cream because we knew that would result in fractals and we wouldn’t get the spread of colour we were looking for to create our Galaxy inspired look.
 Adding just a bit of cream was perfect and gave us some really cool colour spreads.
+Whole milk gave a similar result.

 Ready to learn more about the science behind Magic Milk and how the fat content of milk affects the results?
 Let’s dig in!